Empathy Lab

 Listen with Heart

-The second part of our workshop emphasizes active listening and body language awareness, highlighting that listening is the first step toward empathy.
+Our workshop emphasizes active listening and body language awareness, highlighting that listening is the first step toward empathy.
 Through activities like “Mirror & Echo” (story reflection), non-verbal emotion guessing, and one-minute partner shares with feedback, students develop attentive listening skills.
 Reflection questions prompt students to consider, “What did it feel like to be listened to?”
 Listening is essential for empathy, as it helps students truly understand others’ feelings, build trust, and foster a respectful, inclusive school community.

 The Empathy Lens